Employees favor work-from-home to fight gas prices

 Decision Desk HQ Senior Data Scientist Kiel Williams said Republicans are generally opposed to government intervention on the economy.
 But no matter your partisan preference, the current mood is: “I don’t want to spend money on gas.'”

 Some Americans are coming to terms with high gas prices.
-Thirty-six-year-old Chicago resident Stephanie Marquette said she has accepted expensive commutes.
+36-year-old Chicago resident Stephanie Marquette said she has accepted expensive commutes.

 “If (gas) continues to go up and up and up and it’s truly insane or people have crazy commutes and their boss knows that, then, yeah, maybe there should be some regulation,” Marquette said.
 “But honestly, this is just what it is.
 Gas goes up and down.
 And I’m just so used to it.”